TeehanLax/TLTiltHighlightView/README.md

 Drag `TLTiltHighlightView.h` and `TLTiltHighlightView.m` into your project.
 Make sure to [add](http://stackoverflow.com/questions/3352664/how-to-add-existing-frameworks-in-xcode-4) QuartzCore and CoreMotion to the list of libraries you link against.

+Alternatively, you can use [CocoaPods](http://cocoapods.org):

+    pod install TLTiltHighlightView

 Create an instance of `TLTiltHighlightView` and add it to a view hierarchy.
 Optimal size is any width and 2pt tall (the keyline will always sit at the bottom of the `TLTiltHighlightView`).

     TLTiltHighlightView *highlightView = [[TLTiltHighlightView alloc] initWithFrame:CGRectMake(0, 44, CGRectGetWidth(self.view.bounds), 2)];